gwtproject/gwt-site/src/main/markdown/gettingstarted-v2.md

 Enter **Y** to continue.

-Now, the new project will be generated and you see something like that:
+Now, the new project will be generated and you see the following messages:

 ```
 [INFO] ----------------------------------------------------------------------------